 The Pyramids at Giza in Egypt

-People are still unsure how the Egyptians built these pyramids more than 3,000 years ago, which contain hidden chambers, some which still haven’t been opened.
+People are still unsure how the Egyptians built these pyramids more than 3,000 years ago, containing hidden chambers, some which still haven’t been opened.
 Everyone can agree that they are a human marvel.

 Machu Picchu in Peru